carboclan/pm/research/DeFi.WTF_Agenda.md

   - Liquidity Microstructure: CeFi vs. DeFi
   - Evolution of the DEXes
   - DeFi Liquidity Models: MMORPG, Single Player Game, and beyond

+### 3. Putting the "De" Back in DeFi 11:30-12:30
+  - 50 Shades of Decentralization: Design Principles and trade offs
+  - DeFi Bull vs. DeFi Bear: A Debate

-### 3. Conversation with your DeFi PM 12:30-13:30 //Lightning talks
+### 4. Conversation with your DeFi PM 12:30-13:30 //Lightning talks
   - Profiling the DeFi Users
   - The Onramp: KYCed Volume vs. Permissionless Volume, and what's trending in DeFi UI?
   - DeFi Product-Market-Fit: Institutions v.s.
 Retail v.s.
 Bots?
-  - DeFi Mechanism Design: Design Principles and trade offs in Decentralization

   - Optimization towards liquidity in protocol design
   - DeFi Gamification vs. DeFi Games vs. DeFi in Games

-### 4. Inception or Deception?
+### 5. Inception or Deception?
 13:30-14:30 //Stream of talks
   - The fluid collateral: ETH-WETH-MKR-DAI-cDAI-rDAI-…LSDai?
 Identify the weakest link
   - Collateralization schema in a glance: CeFi v.s.
 DeFi, can we go from Overcollateralization to Under-collateralization?
   - Chasing Yield across DeFi, PoS towards Generalized Mining

-### 5. Intra and Interdependency of DeFi ecosystem 15:00-16:00 //Stream of talks
+### 6. Intra and Interdependency of DeFi ecosystem 15:00-16:00 //Stream of talks
   - The DeFi Interdependency Graph: cluster and direction of interdependency
   - Security and liquidity implications of interoperable asset and bridges: MCD, tBTC, etc…
   - Common types of attacks in smart contracts operating on a single blockchain
   - Implication of ETH 1.0 to 2.0 for the DeFi Stack

-### 6. Network of Networks 16:00-16:30 //Stream of talks
+### 7. Network of Networks 16:00-17:00 //Stream of talks
   - How to identify generalized attack vectors in smart contracts operating across interdependent blockchains
   - Blockchain Confirmation Assurance Framework & Cost of Attacks across Blockchains
   - Design against risk: Models of thinking, frameworks, and methodologies